EO4wellness/leary-leerie/Get-Your-Start-Up-Started/README.md

 * Evaluate your needs:  Skills, Money, Time.
 * Get the right people for the job and it reduces the time it takes you to do what you are doing.
 * Can do?
 Can learn?
 Can hire?
 Fill in the gaps with others.
+* Key hires--first 10 make or break it.
+Find fans.
+Enthusiastic users are the best people to bring in first.
+Find those who are active in the community, self selected, already passionate about you/your product/your group.
+* Types of Engineers: 1.
+Front End: Do you have a gap between how it works now and how you want it to work?
+Design look of app, Creative interactions, Build User experiences, and make responsive interfaces.
+2. Back End: Build and maintain serverse, database, while storing and distributing this data to the team.
+Create the infrastructure needed to keep things running smothly.
+3. Mobile: Create mobile experience in android or IOS apps, improve overall performance, ongoing improvements and features, test on new devices.
+4. Data: artitecture to collect, analyze and build pipelines to make data-based decisions.
+* Initial employees need to be jacks of all trades but have a specific skill (you don't have) but are willing to do things out side of their comfort zone and learn new skills.
+* Hire those who have: adaptability, williness, passion, & ability to learn.
+* Beg-they will sacrifice to join.
+Impact you will have.
+* Sales: What problem they have and how you solve it.
+Who do you sell to?
+Customers, users, employees, investors.
+Skills: seek out new customers (prospecting), present product, handle objections, close.

 # Lesson 3: Build Your Team